rhd-gitops-example/services/tekton-example/README.md

 kubectl apply -f resources
 ```

-- Edit all files in the template folder to contain real values.
+- Edit both files in the template folder to contain real values.
 Entries of the form `REPLACE_ME.x` must be replaced with the value you wish to use, i.e at occurences such as `REPLACE_ME.IMAGE_NAME`, `REPLACE_ME.GITHUB_ORG/REPLACE_ME.GITHUB_REPO` etc...
 There are eight instances to replace in this folder.

 - Apply the templates folder:
 ```shell